-This course aims to show teachers how a mindful pedagogy can support meeting their professional demands.
+This professional development course is for LAUSD teachers and is available for salary advancement and recertification.
+This course aims to show educators how a mindful pedagogy can support meeting their professional demands.
 The course begins by reviewing teacher’s various demands as well as the importance of being able to support students’ ability to meet standards, develop social-emotional skills, and build the skills needed to thrive.

-- Review and reflect on how the diverse needs of our students require educators to employ a variety of intentional strategies to support student academic and social-emotional needs.
+- Review and reflect on how the diverse needs of our students require educators to employ a variety of teaching methods to support student academic and social-emotional needs.

 - Appraise the impact stress has on teacher instruction and the school and classroom community

 - Examine ways mindfulness helps bring awareness to teacher needs and the needs of their students and school community.

 - Investigate ways mindfulness can support teacher self-care and teacher instruction.

 - Experiment with mindfulness activities to help create a positive classroom climate and a community of learners.